-It was also one of the few modern-ish artistic movements clearly created by white people, and even with that lasting stigma-of-suck, it’s still a valid art form.
+It’s also one of the few modern-ish artistic movements clearly created by white people, and even with that lasting stigma-of-suck, I say it’s still a very valid art form.
 You honkey-crackers deserve punk rock!

 See, I was a dandy cowboy way before that, from the Ft-Worth-Dallas (I’ll say it in that order) Metroplex, Austin-born in the capital of Texas, spawned from San Antonio and Corpus Christi grandparents, Mom/Dad went to TCU – we worshipped the Dallas Cowboys.
 So, when Travolta accurately declared, “Some cowboys have smarts real good, like me,” I knew I was one of them.

 I dressed the part, again, at least.
 My steed was a green bike my dad had painted, then a silver Schwinn once “Old Greeney” got stolen.

 You know I wanted to ride the bull, if y’all know me at all.

 So when another summer’s vacation – Cape Fear area most years – rolled around, we were in Carolina Beach, N.C., where they had a beachy saloon, with an electric bull.
 My mom is an extremely, um, persuasive individual (like me).
 She told them I would be coming in the bar; I would be riding that bull.
 I did.
 Good ride.
 Got tossed.